Broncos open 7.5-point underdogs to the Ravens in Week 13

-The Denver Broncos season is over.
-There is nothing a coach can say, a player can say, or a team PR person can say to make anyone think differently.
-Meanwhile, the Baltimore Ravens just go shocked by the Jacksonville Jaguars and will likely be looking for blood next week.
-That probably doesn’t bode well for Denver.
+The Denver Broncos once again snatched defeat out from the jaws of victory on Sunday and now will head back home to face a team they have not beaten since Week 2 of the 2015 season.
+Over seven years ago.
+That is a string of 13 consecutive losses to a division rival.
+They are closing in on the longest streak of 20-straight games lost to a divisional opponent.
+That happened in the 1960s against the then Oakland Raiders.

-According to DraftKings Sportsbook, the Broncos open 7.5-point underdogs to the Ravens in Week 12.
-The over/under for this game stands at 40.
+According to DraftKings Sportsbook, the Broncos open 8-point underdogs to the Chiefs in Week 14.
+The over/under for this game stands at 42.5.

 What do you think Broncos Country?